 The location was fine but the house was nothing like the listing.
 There were major issues.
 Failure to accurately describe the house ruined our vacation.

-Describing a major problem without describing it helps no one- all of us probably know someone in our lives who would claim their vacation was “ruined” by something small and insignificant.
+Noting a major problem without describing it helps no one- all of us probably know someone in our lives who would claim their vacation was “ruined” by something small and insignificant.
 To be believable and to actually warn people of an issue, be specific.

 Leaving Bad 2-3 Star Reviews: 2 Examples